-The Company accounts for earnings (loss) per share with two presentations-"basic" and "diluted."
+The Company accounts for earnings (loss) per share using the two-class method.
+The two-class method is an earnings allocation that determines net income per share for each class of common stock and participating securities according to participation rights in undistributed earnings.
+Non-vested restricted stock awards that include non-forfeitable rights to dividends are considered participating securities.
+Per share amounts are computed by dividing net income attributable to common shareholders by the weighted average shares outstanding during each period.
 Basic earnings (loss) per share is computed by dividing net income (loss) available to common stockholders for the period by the weighted average number of common shares outstanding for the period.
-The computation of diluted earnings (loss) per share is similar to basic earnings (loss) per share, except the denominator is increased to include the number of additional common shares that would have been outstanding if the potentially dilutive common shares had been issued less any treasury stock purchased.
-The treasury stock method is used, which assumes that the Company will use the proceeds from the exercise of the options to purchase shares of stock for treasury.
+The computation of diluted earnings (loss) per share is similar to basic earnings (loss) per share, except the denominator is increased to include the number of additional common shares that would have been outstanding if the potentially dilutive common shares had been issued.